ktkiiski/broilerkit/README.md

 - Host static assets on separate cookieless domain with infinite caching, for maximum performance scoring and reliability
 - Separate **stages** for your releases, e.g. the production version (`prod`) and the development version (`dev`)

+## What do I need?

+To use this utility, you need the following:

+- Your own **domain** for your web app.
+You can buy one, e.g, from [GoDaddy](https://www.godaddy.com/domains).
+- An [Amazon Web Services](https://aws.amazon.com/) account.
+You can get started with [AWS Free Tier](https://aws.amazon.com/free/).

 ## Installing

 To install the command line utility: